microsoft/rushstack/stack/eslint-plugin/README.md

 #### Rule Details

-Jest module mocking APIs such as "jest.mock(\'./example\')" must be called before the associated module is imported, otherwise they will have no effect.
-Transpilers such as ts-jest and babel-jest automatically "hoist" these calls, however this can produce counterintuitive results.
-Instead, the hoist-jest-mocks lint rule requires developers to manually hoist these calls.
+Jest module mocking APIs such as "jest.mock()" must be called before the associated module is imported, otherwise they will have no effect.
+Transpilers such as `ts-jest` and `babel-jest` automatically "hoist" these calls, however this can produce counterintuitive behavior.
+Instead, the `hoist-jest-mocks` lint rule simply requires developers to write the statements in the correct order.

 The following APIs are affected: 'jest.mock()', 'jest.unmock()', 'jest.enableAutomock()', 'jest.disableAutomock()',
 'jest.deepUnmock()'.